aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 ## 3. Making a Pull Request
 Once you have created a new branch and pushed an initial commit to it, you will see the option to make a pull request on GitHub.
-Make sure that the branch you are merging into is the branch that you checked-out when you first started making changes! (e.g. 23.0-release vs. main)
+Make sure that the branch you are merging into is the branch that you checked-out when you first started making changes, such as main or a release-specific branch!

 PRs must be reviewed according to this [checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist), and must be approved by two reviewers before it is merged.
 Don’t forget to think about documentation updates like the TestPlan, changelog, and developer guide updates -- these must accompany your PR.

 Make sure to note special rules for SQL patches.
-Note that changes to Raisinbread data do not need patches, because Rida manages it (his comment here)
+Note that changes to Raisinbread data do not need patches, because Rida manages it.

 **Do not** review or approve your own PR.
 Your PR must be reviewed and approved by two other developers before it can be merged.